 Scott is known for building his brand (and now Moschino, too) on imitation in some form or another.
 It was The Simpsons’s and Lisa Frank imagery for Fall 2012.
 Shrek for Spring/Summer 2015.
 And who could forget his ode to fast food and SpongeBob for Moschino?
-The latter collection utilized clear references to a number of brands’ trademarks (think: McDonald’s, Hershey’s, even Chanel) – albeit with a bit of a Moschino twist.
+The latter collection utilized clear references to a number of brands’ trademarks (think: McDonald’s, Hershey’s, Windex, even Chanel) – albeit with a bit of a Moschino twist.
 The Italian design house has been ruffling feathers since its Franco Moschino days.

 So, how is Scott, who is being slapped with lawsuits alleging that he copied, supposed to fare in such an industry?
 Well, if we look around, he seems to be doing just fine.
 He has a gaggle of die-hard celebrity fans that includes Miley Cyrus, Katy Perry, Rihanna, A$AP Rocky, and more.
 He was invited by MTV to recreate its Video Music Award statues.
 And don't forget the recently released film that not only chronicles but also celebrates his rise to fame as a fashion designer.

-Imitation may be the sincerest form of flattery – in theory – and since much of what we see in fashion is a reinterpretation of something that has already been done before and copyright law does not extend protection to ideas, but only to the unique expression of those ideas, there is a lot of room for inspiration (which is certainly what I would categorize the paper doll idea as).
+Imitation may be the sincerest form of flattery – in theory – and since much of what we see in fashion is a reinterpretation of something that has already been done before and copyright law does not extend protection to ideas, but only to the unique expression of those ideas, there is a lot of room for inspiration (which is certainly how I would categorize the paper doll idea).